-A rare chance to experience the pristine natural beauty of the Yukon from horseback.
+This horseback riding vacation is a rare chance to experience the pristine natural beauty of the Yukon from the back of a trusty horse.
 The Yukon, or "Great River" in the old language, is supplied by the great lakes that characterise the landscape along with the ancient glacial valleys, volcanoes, alpine meadows, forests and tundra.

-On this 14 day trip riders head far off the beaten track, taking all supplies on packhorses with only one resupply by float plane half way through the trip.
-This enables riders to explore deep into the wilderness, a world away from the usual day trips away from Whitehorse.
+On this 14-day horseback adventure, riders head far off the beaten track, taking all supplies on packhorses with only one resupply by float plane half way through the trip.
+This enables horseback riders to explore deep into the wilderness, a world away from the usual day trips away from Whitehorse.
 Guide, Pierre Fournier, has a lifetime of experience in this wilderness and will lead the group to some of the most scenic spots, navigating the rough terrain and wildlife with ease.

-Now sparsely populated the vast Yukon abounds with snow-melt lakes and perennially snow-capped mountains and even today, when the world can seem so small, getting here is part of the adventure.
-Following paths forged by animals over thousands of years where traces of the gold miners and hunters can still be glimpsed, this is an epic pack trip for adventurous riders.
+Once a booming gold-rush area, it is now sparsely populated, and the vast Yukon abounds with snow-melt lakes and perennially snow-capped mountains and even today, when the world can seem so small, getting here is part of the adventure.
+Following paths forged by animals over thousands of years, where traces of the gold miners and hunters can still be glimpsed, this is an epic horseback riding pack trip for adventurous equine explorers.

 Read Louise Carpenter's account of this trip in the Telegraph Travel magazine.